fieldstrength/probability/README.md

 placePrize = map (:: Nil) $ flat doors
 ```

 Now our first transition function.
 We're using a specialized operator `::~` to append elements to the _end_ of a vector, so that game histories can be read off more easily.
-As a reminder, the type `Step 1` Means `Transition (Monty 1) (Monty 2)` which in turn means `Vect 1 Door -> Prob (Vect 2 Door)`.
+As a reminder, the type `Step 1` means `Transition (Monty 1) (Monty 2)` which in turn means `Vect 1 Door -> Prob (Vect 2 Door)`.

 ```idris
 firstChoice : Step 1